The Poly-Raster Image format

 -

-Loads the matching bitmap entirely in memory before decoding it and then displays the image output in a window.
-This example image loader is a variation of the portable "memory block" implementation.
+This example loads the matching bitmap entirely in memory before decoding it and then displays the image output in a window.
+It is a variation of the portable "memory block" implementation (see the archive above).
 It supports animations in addition to single-frame poly-raster images.